spaCy Internals: Rules-based rules!

 dictionaries, where each dictionary inscribes a rule to match a single token.
 A

-rule is often in the form of {TOKEN_ATTRIBUTE: RULE}
+rule is often in the form of {TOKEN_ATTRIBUTE: RULE}, which roughly translates

 as: “match if this token attribute passes this rule.”
 There are multiple